laurenchen0631/English-Learning/category/common_phrase.md

 + hang up 掛斷電話 == to end a phone conversation
 	- He started shouting so I hung up on him.
 	- Let me speak to Melanie before you hang up.
+- hit the nail on the head 說中要害 == to describe exactly what is causing a situation or problem
+	- I think Mick hit the nail on the head when he said that what's lacking in this company is a feeling of confidence.
 - not mince (one's) words 直接地表達不滿 == Voice one`s disapproval candidly and directly.
 	- The report does not mince words, describing the situation as extremely serious.
 - pull (one's) leg 跟..開玩笑 == To tease or joke with someone, often by trying to convince them of something untrue.